 Before I started anxiety treatment, I went through a lot of the symptoms of panic, feeling deeply uncomfortable at the thought of doing any number of relatively ‘easy’ daily things.
 It pretty much came down to feeling way too out of control, like I couldn’t cope with the ordinary things.
-And that’s a level of fear that can really stop you doing things.

 I had what’s called a specific phobia but it was, and is, so much more than that: